Super Bowl 2023: Chiefs rookie went from Wendy's to intercepting NFL's best QBs. Will Jalen Hurts be next?

 Young Chiefs DBs exceeding expectations — and facing tall task vs. Eagles

-When the Chiefs committed to paying hefty contracts to stars like quarterback Patrick Mahomes, tight end Travis Kelce and defensive tackle Chris Jones, they understood they would need to source some roster depth via the draft.
+When the Chiefs committed to paying hefty contracts to stars such as quarterback Patrick Mahomes, tight end Travis Kelce and defensive tackle Chris Jones, they understood they would need to source some roster depth via the draft.

 The secondary, general manager Brett Veach and colleagues decided, was a prime spot to strategize.

 Sure, value at any position is welcome.
-But with top-end cornerback contracts surpassing $20 million a year, and NFL offenses increasingly tilting toward pass-heavy attacks, Veach and his team doubled down on savvy secondary investment.
+But with top-end cornerback contracts surpassing $20 million per year and NFL offenses increasingly tilting toward pass-heavy attacks, Veach and his team doubled down on savvy secondary investment.

-The groove hasn’t just manifested in drafting talented players from rounds 1-7.
-Veach emphasizes how important it has been, also, to ensure those players fit what Spagnuolo and defensive coaches want.
+The groove hasn’t just manifested in drafting talented players in Rounds 1-7.
+Veach emphasizes how important it has been to also ensure those players fit what Spagnuolo and defensive coaches want.

 Six Chiefs defensive backs played more than a third of defensive snaps this season.
-Five were homegrown draft picks still playing on their rookie contract.
+Five were homegrown draft picks playing on their rookie contracts.

-Watson is the lone player drafted after the fourth round and yet it is he who secured interceptions in each of the Chiefs’ playoffs wins.
+Watson is the lone player drafted after the fourth round, yet it is he who secured interceptions in each of the Chiefs’ playoffs wins.
 Kansas City’s pass rush has swarmed in the postseason, hitting Jacksonville Jaguars quarterback Trevor Lawrence 12 times and Cincinnati Bengals quarterback Joe Burrow seven more.

-Watson cashed in on that pressure to intercept Lawrence in the fourth quarter with just one hand — that he’d broken a month earlier, no less.
+Watson cashed in on that pressure to intercept Lawrence in the fourth quarter with just one hand — a hand he’d broken a month earlier, no less.

 ONE-HANDED PICK @JaylenWatson12!